China says will act to safeguard its interests from U.S. tariffs

 “China hopes the U.S. respects the multilateral trade system and maintains a normal trading order with the rest of the world,” Wang Hejun, head of MOFCOM’s Trade Remedy and Investigation Bureau, said in the statement.

-“Most of the steel and aluminum products that the U.S. imports are middle- or low-end products and that has not damaged the national security of the country,” Wang said.
+“Most of the steel and aluminium products that the U.S. imports are middle- or low-end products and that has not damaged the national security of the country,” Wang said.
+(Reporting by Muyu Xu and Josephine Mason; editing by Jason Neely)